Technology Usage Policy

-- Students and faculty are asked to restrict the hours for telephone calls to 3 pm to 6 pm Monday through Friday.
+- Students and faculty are asked to restrict the hours for telephone calls to 3–6 pm Monday through Friday.

 CELL PHONES AND OTHER ELECTRONICS

-- Grammar school students are not permitted to bring cell phones to school.
+- Lower school students are not permitted to bring cell phones to school.

-- Dialectic and rhetoric students who bring cell phones to school are not permitted to use them during regular school hours upon entering the building in the morning until the last bell at 2:45 pm, including lunch time.
+- Dialectic and rhetoric students who bring cell phones to school are not permitted to use them during regular school hours upon entering the building in the morning until the last bell, including lunch time.
 Cell phones should be turned off and stowed either in a student locker or backpack during school hours except as noted below.

 - Smart watches are not allowed to be worn by students during school hours as these devices can also be used for texting and accessing media.